Isthmus Zapotec: Vowels

 Isthmus Zapotec has five vowels (a, e, i, o, u).
-These occur in the three phonation types of stressed syllables: model, checked, and laryngealized.
+These occur in the three phonation types of stressed syllables: modal, checked, and laryngealized.

 Checked vowels sound as if they end in glottal stop; for example words such as in English "what, light take, put."
 The glottal stop is a vowel feature.
 Checked vowels can also be a slightly laryngealized during a glottal closure.

 Laryngealized vowels are longer and pronounced with a creaky voice.
 Sometimes they are pronounced with a clear pronunciation of the vowel after a soft glottal stop.
 There are not breathy vowels in Zapotec.

 Morphology

 The verb structure for the Isthmus Zapotec is as follows: ASPECT (THEME) (CAUSATIVE) ROOT VOWEL.
 The verbs of Isthmus Zapotec usually contain around seven aspects.
-Research conducted by Stephen A. Marlett and Velma B. Pickett suggests “that for some verbs the completive and potential aspect prefixes are added at an earlier stratum than for most verbs”.
+Research conducted by Stephen A. Marlett and Velma B. Pickett suggests "that for some verbs the completive and potential aspect prefixes are added at an earlier stratum than for most verbs".
 In Isthmus Zapotec, the four main causative prefixes are added /k-/, /si-/, /z-/, and /Ø-/ and at times, two of them can be found in a verb.
 E.g. /si-k-/.
-The prefix /u-/ allows for the addition of the word “make” into the word “quiet” as in u-si-ganî, meaning “make quiet”.
+The prefix /u-/ allows for the addition of the word "make" into the word "quiet" as in u-si-ganî, meaning "make quiet".
 The Isthmus Zapotec refer to themselves by using the first person inclusive pronoun.

 In Isthmus Zapotec, the verb stems can be single morphemes or they can also be compounds of two morphemes.
 There are three compound stems, the first two are highlighted by the above two charts.
 In the first chart, -eʔeda translates to 'come' and nee translates to 'and or with' with morphemes added in the beginning and at the end of the word, altering its overall meaning.
 They are simple (monomorphemic) verb stem plus particle.
 In the second chart, -naabatranslates to 'ask' while diʔidžaʔ translates to 'word' which are simple verb stem plus noun stem.
 The third compound is a simple verb stem plus noun stem where -aaka and -unni are the verb stem.
 The verb stem -aaka translates to 'happen or come to pass' while -unni translates to 'do'.
 Any Spanish infinitive is theoretically a second component in the compound.
 Spanish words are also incorporated with Isthmus Zapotec morphemes such as r-aaka-retratar-beé meaning 'he gets his picture taken' where the Spanish word retratar has Isthmus Zapotec morphemes at the beginning and at the end.
 The charts below are the classes of morphemes in Isthmus Zapotec: